PDXPythonPirates/pythonpirates.org/README.md

-# Portand Python Pirates Website
+# Portland Python Pirates Website

 This is the home for the content files used to create the [PDX Python Pirates][pdxpirates] website.